 - Time your sprinklers to see how long it takes to properly wet the soil.

-- You’ll need to rent a machine
+- Rent a machine

-- You’ll need to determine whether conditions are favorable to aerate your lawn
+- Determine whether conditions are favorable

-All that said, when properly performed, under favorable conditions and at the appropriate time, core aeration will most assuredly benefit your lawn.
+When properly performed, under favorable conditions and at the appropriate time, core aeration will most assuredly benefit your lawn.

-Lawn Care Tip : The Right Amount of Thatch
+The Right Amount of Thatch

 It’s a myth that thatch is bad.
 A thin layer of thatch is actually good as long as it is ½” or less.
 Too much thatch can keep soils too moist, and trap fungus and bacterial disease in this layer.
 Core aeration allows H2O, O2 and nutrients to the roots, which encourages deeper root development and increases lawn density.
 When you have too much thatch, it’s time to core aerate.